qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images_unregistered.rst

           2. Disconnect from the host.
           3. Reboot the host.

-          Do not move the QDL tool from this location to another alternate path or host PC.
+          Do not move the QDL tool from this location to an alternate path or host PC.
 If you must use the standalone QDL, see :ref:`How to build a standalone QDL <how_to_build_qdl_standalone>`.
 To connect to the device, see :ref:`How to SSH <section_hmw_vsh_p1c_vinayjk_03-01-24-1110-45-279>`.

 .. note:: The device reboots on successful completion of the flashing procedure.
 To verify the updated software version, see `Check software version <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-253/ubuntu_host.html#sub$check_sw_version_uart>`__.